Unveiling the Composition of the Single-Charm Molecular Pentaquarks: Insights from Radiative Decay and Magnetic Moment: Radiative decay behaviors

-Following the preceding discussions, we can further calculate the transition magnetic moments and the corresponding M1 radiative decay widths between the isoscalar $DN$ and $D^*N$ molecular pentaquarks after considering the contributions of the $S$-$D$ wave mixing effect and the coupled channel effect.
-In Table \ref{DecayDNDstarN}, we present our obtained transition magnetic moments and M1 radiative decay widths between the isoscalar $DN$ and $D^*N$ molecular pentaquarks.
-These values were determined through the $S$-$D$ wave mixing analysis and the coupled channel analysis, respectively.
-By comparing the numerical results obtained from the single channel analysis, we observe that the $S$-$D$ wave mixing effect and the coupled channel effect do not significantly influence the transition magnetic moments and the M1 radiative decay widths between the isoscalar $DN$ and $D^*N$ molecular pentaquarks, and the change of their M1 radiative decay widths is less than $1~{\rm keV}$.
+In Table \ref{DecayDNDstarN}, we present our obtained transition magnetic moments and M1 radiative decay widths between the isoscalar $DN$ and $D^*N$ molecular pentaquarks through the $S$-$D$ wave mixing analysis and the coupled channel analysis, respectively.
+By comparing the numerical results obtained from the single channel analysis, we find that the $S$-$D$ wave mixing effect and the coupled channel effect do not significantly influence the transition magnetic moments and the M1 radiative decay widths between the isoscalar $DN$ and $D^*N$ molecular pentaquarks, and the change of their M1 radiative decay widths is less than $1~{\rm keV}$.

+To compare the M1 radiative decays between the $[D^*N] \to [DN] \gamma$ and $D^* \to D \gamma$ processes, we calculate the M1 radiative decay width of the $D^* \to D \gamma$ process by adopting the constituent quark model.
+The obtained numerical results are presented in the following: